gmelodie/silentMoire/README.md

 ## Code
 There is a step-by-step example on a [Jupyter Notebook](https://github.com/LTKills/silentMoire/blob/master/study.ipynb) inside this repo.
+You can alsu run the all.py documment to see some images and results.

 ## Moiré Patterns
 [description about Moire Patterns]